GreatenAnoymous/Greaten/index.md

 in our midel,both of residual energy and entanglement entropy scale linearly to quench time.

 #4.Electromagnetism Thesis Competition
   It's a competition held by USTC.
-I submited a thesis about how to estimate the dielectric coefficient constant of H2O.
+I submitted a thesis about how to estimate the dielectric coefficient constant of H2O.
 And I got third prize unexpectedly.

 ```

 ### Contact